nutanix-japan/ntnxtraining1121/webtier/webtier.rst

    .. figure:: images/2.png

 #.
 Fill out the following fields:

-.. note:: If you are using a Single Node Cluster (SNC), only a Primary network will be available to you.
-In this case, ignore any references to the Secondary network, and instead use the Primary network.

    - **Project Name** - *Initials*\ -Project
    - Within *Users, Groups, and Roles* section, click **+user** (right side)